Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/02-Ruby-Presentations/README.md

 ## In Class Activity II: Presentations (Part 2) (45 Minutes)

-- Remaining of student groups will present their syntax slides.
+- Remainder of student groups will present their syntax slides.
 - If students finish early, instruct them to work on their tutorial.

 ## After Class

-- Instruct students to begin working on the first tutorial.
+- Instruct students to begin working on the [Ruby on Rails Guides Tutorial](https://guides.rubyonrails.org/getting_started.html).